 Gia was the only person I could think of that would help us on such a short notice.

 Priest and Jett followed me to an obscure house a few blocks away from mine.
 The large Victorian building looked a bit like had been built by Tim Burton and attacked by Andy Warhol.
-It's gnarled shape would've been foreboding if not for the fact that every color- with the exception of yellow and pink, which Gia held a personal grudge against- had been used to paint the outer walls.
+It's gnarled shape would've been foreboding if not it's bright, vivid paint decorating the outer walls, giving it a more whimsical, benign look.
 The sizable lawn was decorated by a spiral stair case that led up to nothing.

 Priest was visibly wary, as was just about every remotely sane person was when they encountered the place- which admittedly looked a lot like something one would see on an Acid trip.
 "Cassandra…" she said slowly.